 A summer evening concert or theater performance is one of the pleasures of the L.A. area's dry summer weather and balmy evening temperatures.

-Grand Performances: Held outdoors around an open-air stage surrounded by beautiful fountains—in the middle of downtown—this concert series is free.
+Grand Performances: Held outdoors on an outdoor stage surrounded by beautiful fountains—in the middle of downtown—this concert series is free.

 Summer Theatre Festivals: Shakespeare festivals and other outdoor dramas also take the stage in L.A. during the summer.